nvidia-cosmos/cosmos-reason1/docs/UserGuide.md

 ## Job recipes
-Overall cosmos_reason1 can support SFT/RL training with broad range of models and parallelisms, users can configure these with a config file.
-For convenience we have provided several pre-defined configs in the `configs` folder. e.g:
+Overall, cosmos_reason1 can support SFT/RL training with a broad range of models and parallelisms, users can configure these with a config file.
+For convenience, we have provided several pre-defined configs in the `configs` folder. e.g:

 | Config File                                         | Policy TP | Policy FSDP | Policy PP | Rollout TP | Rollout PP | Num GPUs                     | Purpose |
 | --------------------------------------------------- | --------- | ----------- | --------- | ---------- | ---------- | ---------------------------- | ------- |
 | `cosmos-reason1-7b-tp2-sft.toml`                    | 2         | 1           | 1         | -          | -          | 2                            | SFT     |
 | `cosmos-reason1-7b-p-fsdp1-tp2-r-tp2-pp1-grpo.toml` | 2         | 1           | 1         | 2          | 1          | 2 for policy,  2 for rollout | GRPO    |

-SFT training requires using minimum 2 GPUs, and RL training requires at least 4 GPUs.
+SFT training requires using a minimum of 2 GPUs, and RL training requires at least 4 GPUs.
 Depending on the size of the model you are going to train, for 7B (or larger size) models, GPUs with 80GB of memory are required.
 For 3B (or smaller size) models, GPUs with >=32GB memory are required.

-You can customize your own training config based on above recipes.
+You can customize your own training config based on the above recipes.
 For example, you can change the `epoch` and `train_batch_per_replica` to adjust the epochs number and batch size, and `save_freq` to adjust the checkpoint saving interval.

 For the evaluation or inference, single GPU with at least 24GB memory is sufficient to run the `nvidia/Cosmos-Reason1-7B` model.